 Plasterer Hiring Tips

-- Get a fixed job quote, not a per-hour rate.
-A fixed cost will help you budget better and incentivise the plasterer to do the job ASAP.
+• Get a fixed job quote, not a per-hour rate.
+Fixed costs help you budget better and incentivise the plasterer to do the job ASAP.

-- Ask the plasterer for references and photos of his previous work.
-The great thing about sites like Rated People is that you can browse through many plasterers and see all this info in one place.
+• Ask plasterers for references and photos of their previous work.
+One of the great things about Rated People is you can browse for plasterers in your local area and see all this info in one place.
+You can also submit jobs for them to bid on.

-- Get three separate quotes, but don’t just pick the cheapest.
-Pick the plasterer you feel is the best value for money when considering all factors (i.e. experience, recommendations, timekeeping, tidiness, general attitude and appearance)
+• Get three separate quotes, but don’t just pick the cheapest.
+When considering all factors (experience, recommendations, timekeeping, tidiness, general attitude and appearance), pick the plasterer you feel is the best value for money.

-- Plastering is very messy.
-A good plasterer should cover your room with sheets and tape.
-Make sure they do this before hiring them.
+• Ensure clean-up.
+Plastering is very messy, so a good plasterer will cover your room with sheets and tape.
+Ensure they do this before hiring them.

-- For deposing old plaster, either provide a skip or ask how much they charge.
-If you do let your plasterer take care of it, make sure they do it properly and don’t fly-tip
+• For deposing old plaster, either provide a skip or ask how much they charge.
+If your plasterer takes care of it, ensure they do it properly and don’t fly-tip.

 Other Important Tips

-- Wait for the plaster to dry completely before painting.
-Please check out our guide on How To Paint New Plaster for more information
+• Wait for the plaster to fully dry before painting.
+Check out our painting new plaster guide for more information.

-- If you’re only looking to repair a small spot, you may be able to patch-fix it yourself.
-Patch repairs are OK if you intend to paper over them.
-However, if you’re looking for a smooth finish to paint on, it’s probably best to skim the whole wall/ceiling
+• If you’re only repairing a small spot, you may be able to patch-fix it yourself.
+Patch repairs are fine if you plan on papering over them.
+However, if you want a smooth finish to paint on, it’s best to skim the whole wall/ceiling.

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below:

-Below are the answers to frequently asked questions about plastering costs in the UK:
+Below are the answers to frequently asked questions about plastering prices in the UK:

 How much do plasterers charge per hour?

 Roughly £35 to £50 per hour, including materials.
-This, of course, depends on where you are in the UK, with London being the most expensive area.
+However, this depends on your location, with London and the South East being the most expensive areas.

 How much does it cost to plaster per square foot?